We are sun worshippers

 Prohibition drove grows indoors, but we don’t have to hide anymore!

 For thousands of years cannabis has been grown under the sun.
-As it evolved as a plant species, it do so in conjunction with the full, shining spectrum of sunlight.
+As it evolved as a plant species, it did so in conjunction with the full, shining spectrum of sunlight.
 Now that prohibition is over in Washington State, weed deserves to come back out into the light of day.
 Indoor gardens have their own benefits and unique outcomes, but indoor farmers are forced to rely on light bulbs to replicate the sun.
 Let’s face it, no light bulb can ever replicate the full spectrum of the sun or the agricultural benefits sunlight, and nature as a whole, provides plants.

 As you can imagine, the sun awakens characteristics in plants that bulbs just don’t.
 Think about the way that sun grown tomato from your friend’s garden tastes versus the one you bought from the store in the dead of winter; There is no comparison in flavor and experience.
 The same principal applies to cannabis!
 Because our plants get the real deal full spectrum sunlight, our bud has a broader spectrum of cannabinoids and terpenes resulting in premium bud full of flavor and effect.

 How your cannabis is grown and what it is grown in makes a difference.
 Most indoor farmers use a non-soil “plant media” for growing and add synthetic nutrients in the form of chemicals to give the plant what it “needs”.
 This is why farmers who grow hydroponically have to “flush” the plants with only water the last few weeks, to clear the plants (hopefully) of any residual chemicals and salts.
 If indoor plants are not properly flushed out before harvest, the final product contains residual chemicals which can be harmful, harsh and burn hotter when smoked.
 After the plant is harvested, that “plant media” becomes trash.
 We use dirt.
 Then we re-use it.